mattpolzin/JSONAPI/README.md

 #### Computed `Attribute`

 You can add computed properties to your `EntityDescription.Attributes` struct if you would like to expose attributes that are not explicitly represented by the JSON.
-These computed properties should still have the type `Attribute` because that way you can take advantage of the quick access provided by `Entity`'s subscript operator.
+These computed properties do not have to be wrapped in `Attribute`, `ValidatedAttribute`, or `TransformedAttribute`.
+This allows computed attributes to be of types that are not `Codable`.
 Here's an example of how you might take the `Person[\.name]` attribute from the example above and create a `fullName` computed property.

 ```
 public var fullName: Attribute<String> {